canonical/ubuntu-pro-operator/README.md

 This charm is developed at https://github.com/canonical/ubuntu-pro-operator.

-It is released to the `edge` channel via CI when a PR is merged to the main channel.
+It is currently released to the `edge` channel manually.

 It is published at https://charmhub.io/ubuntu-advantage, and at https://charmhub.io/ubuntu-pro but it is not publicly findable via search in charmhub.